-Troop G will shift some of its resources to increase traffic enforcement directed patrols for CMVs and passenger vehicles in the vicinity of a CMV.
-Based on data analysis, high-risk corridors are identified and enforcement patrols are assigned to those areas.
+Troop G will shift some of its resources each year to increase traffic enforcement directed patrols for CMVs and passenger vehicles in the vicinity of a CMV in an effort to reduce CMV crashes.
+Based on data analysis, high-risk corridors such as I93, I95, Rte.
+4, Rte.
+125, Rte.
+2, Rte.
+101, the F.E.
+Everett Turpike, and the Spaulding Turnpike are identified and enforcement patrols are assigned to those areas.
+All Division activity will be documented in our E-Citation system since NHSP added the capability to document passenger vehicles driving unsafely or erratically in the vicinity of a CMV.
 The majority of commercial motor vehicle involved crashes occur Monday through Friday 6 AM to 6 PM so Troopers are scheduled accordingly to optimize coverage and visibility.
-Additional directed patrols on high traffic corridors will be are scheduled as public complaints or data deems necessary.
+Additional directed patrols on high traffic corridors are scheduled as public complaints or data deems necessary.
+Driver distraction, unsafe speed, failure to yield, and following too close remain the primary causes for crashes.
+NH State Police conducts a monthly "Safe Commute" directed patrol between the hours of 6AM and 10AM and again between the hours of 3PM and 7PM to target unsafe driving by both CMVs and non-CMVs during heavy commuting hours.
+In addition, Troop G will schedule "Truck Days" as described in Section 2 Crash Reduction.
+They will also participate in CVSA's Operation Safe Driver Week.